brianbarnett316/azuredatafactory/documentation/Copy from CSV to Profisee REST API.md

         <img src="./media/copyfrom_csv_to_restapi_4.png" style="width:2.06135in;height:1.29089in" />

-    2. Enter the following information for the REST linked service.
+    2. See [REST Linked Service](REST%20Linked%20Service.md) for information on setting up the REST linked service.

-        1. See [REST Linked Service](REST%20Linked%20Service.md) for more information.

 4. Select **Use this template**.